 - How does the episode portray the effects of war on Jerusalemites?
 Why does Nadav leave the shelter at the end?

-- Kashua recently took a leave of absence from Haaretz so the column is on hiatus.
-Nevertheless, they are an excellent, funny, and a good resource for teaching All of his columns can be found here. http://www.haaretz.com/blogs/sayed-kashua
+- Kashua's columns are an excellent, funny, and a good resource for teaching.
+All of his columns can be found here: http://www.haaretz.com/blogs/sayed-kashua

 - Sayed Kashua's kid wins Hanukkah quiz.
 And he's not even Jewish http://www.haaretz.com/blogs/sayed-kashua/.premium-1.632553

-- What is his reaction to his other son winning the Hanukah quiz?
+- What is his reaction to his other son winning the Hanukkah quiz?
 Why is he upset that everyone assumes that his family is Jewish?